 |rioxxterms:contributor||Zero or more||

 This field is designed to describe an entity – for example the name of a person, organisation or service – responsible for making contributions to the content of the resource.
 As many rioxxterms:contributor elements may be entered as required.
-If the contributor is a person and it is desired to record that person's affiliation, the affiliation MUST be recorded as a separate rioxxterms:contributor element.
-This element SHOULD take an optional attribute called id, designed to hold a machine-readable and unique identifier, if available, for the contributor.
-Any ID entered here MUST be in a form which allows it to be parsed and recognised automatically.
-The ideal use of this element is to include both a machine-readable ID in the id attribute, and a text string in the body of the element, thus:
+This element SHOULD take an optional attribute called id, which MUST contain an HTTP URI which uniquely identifies the contributor.
+The ideal use of this element is to include both an HTTP URI in the id attribute, and a text string in the body of the element, thus: